kaidez/kaidez.com/README.md

 * [Bower](http://bower.io/): a browser-centric package manager used to add, remove and update SOME of the site's production runtime dependencies.

 * [Sass](http://sass-lang.com/): a CSS preprocessor.

+## Understanding the Hard Dependencies

+### Ruby/Ruby Gems & Jekyll

+Jekyll is probably kaidez.com's hardest dependency as it manages much of the site's internal structure.
+If Jekyll isn't installed on a local machine, it needs to be done so via Ruby Gems, which can't run unless Ruby is installed.

+If Ruby Gems is installed, Jekyll can be installed via the command line by first navigating to the site root folder, then running the following command:

+    gem install jekyll

+[Review the Jekyll docs](http://jekyllrb.com/docs/home/) to see the many things it can do, but its primary purpose is to build out a production-ready copy of the site.
+This can be done via the command line by first navigating to the site root folder, then running the following command:

+    jekyll build

+When this command is run, Jekyll will output a production-ready copy of the site to the `_site` folder that can be uploaded to a web server.
+If the site's contact form should be utilized, PHP is a runtime dependency.

+### RequireJS

+RequireJS is script loader for JavaScript files.
+Specfically, RequireJS focuses on (almost) all the JavaScript files located in the `requireBuildOut` folder and treats then as dependency modules based on the [Asynchronous Module Definition spec](https://github.com/amdjs/amdjs-api/wiki/AMD).

 While both GruntJS and Bower are not hard dependencies of kaidez.com, both use Node and its internal package manager, npm, as a hard dependency.
 Node and npm can be downloaded and installed simultaneously at [http://nodejs.org/](http://nodejs.org/).